conmaol/maglocunus/AI/LLMs/vectorSemantics.md

 - Words that appear frequently are certainly more important than words that appear once or twice.
 - But words that are too frequent are usually unimportant.

 §5.2.
-With this in mind, we can redefine the notion of document meaning presented in §3.3 to weight the raw counts —
+With this in mind, we can redefine the notion of document meaning presented in §3.3 to weight the raw counts in the cells of the term-document matrix —

 Given vocabulary $V$, corpus $C$ over $V$, and document $D$ in $C$, $\Vert D\Vert$ is the function from $V$ to (non-negative) $\mathbb{R}$ defined as follows:
 - $\Vert D\Vert(w)$ is the product of the <mark>term frequency</mark> of $w$ in $D$ and the <mark>inverse document frequency</mark> of $w$ in $C$, where